 In such situations, in a decentralized application, the program must agree that one participant acts first.
 The important thing to realize is that "simultaneity" is not the same thing as "non-determinism".
 The pertinent design detail is whether one participant has an advantage for going in any particular order.
 If there is no advantage for either place, then the developer can arbitrarily decide to go in one order.
 If there is an advantage, then a commitment strategy similar to the Rock, Paper, Scissors! tutorial should be used.

-See Workshop: Rental Agreement for a discussion of this example in further detail.
+See rental workshop for a discussion of this example in further detail.